DataDog/hiring-engineers/answers.md

 You can learn how to further customize your dashboards by checking the [Timeboard](https://docs.datadoghq.com/dashboards/timeboards/) and [Widget](https://docs.datadoghq.com/dashboards/widgets/) documentations.

-On the Dashboard, we can leverage this information to take actions based on them, and also alert co-works and start discussions based on the data.
-Using the UI, you can easily annotate the graphs, mention people and filter the timefrime.
+On the Dashboard, we can leverage this information to take actions based on them, and also alert co-workers and start discussions based on the data.
+Using the UI, you can easily annotate the graphs, mention people and filter the timeframe.

 ![dashboard-annotate](./img/3.5-dashboard-annotate.png "dashboard-annotate")
 Actions on the graph.

 ![dashboard-discussion](./img/3.6-dashboard-discussion.png "dashboard-discussion")
 Thread to discuss the information